cowfish813/Carboncopies-Milestones-BE/README-BACKEND.md

         "nearFinished": "content",
         "fullHumanWBE": "content"
     }
+    - Effort refers to an integer value between 1 and 3

 # Route:localhost:5001/api/milestones/:id
 - Creates new Milestone with reference to its previous milestone
 - :id is a wildcard and is a reference point to attach a new milestone as its successor